 A qualitative method was applied in this research.
 We conducted template analysis (King, 2004) in accordance with the procedure from Brooks et al. (2015).
 Textual data were gathered from influential articles about IT value and then coded in a deductive and an inductive way.
-The customer-value disciplines (operational excellence, product leadership, customer intimacy) from Treacy & Wiersema (1993, 1995) were employed for the deductive way: Textual data were assigned to these customer-value categories if their meaning matched.
+The three customer-value disciplines from Treacy & Wiersema (1993, 1995) were employed for the deductive way: Textual data were assigned to these customer-value categories if their meaning matched.
 The inductive analysis was performed by applying open coding according to the grounded theory approach (Strauss & Corbin, 2008), i.e., categories were developed from the textual data.

 From the template analysis we propose an IT-value definition comprising four categories of organizational value (strategic planning/informed decision-making, flexibility/agility, strategic alliances/supplier relationships, enhanced skills and capabilities) and three categories of customer value (operational excellence, customer intimacy, product leadership).
-These categories of customer value directly impact firm performance, whereas categories of organizational value are non-monetary and preconditions to the creation of customer value.
-Further, we suggest always viewing customer-value creation and competitive strategies in context.
-Achievement of competitive advantage requires conditions of both high value perception by customers and few equivalent offerings from competitors.
+We argue that customer value from IT directly impacts firm performance, whereas organizational value is non-monetary and precondition to the creation of customer value.
+Further, we suggest that customer-value creation and competitive strategies should always be viewed in context.
+We explain that achievement of competitive advantage requires conditions of both high value perception by customers and few equivalent offerings from competitors.

 This research provides new concepts for evaluation of firm performance and selection criteria for IT investments in practice.
-Readers of this article gain a deeper understanding of the components of IT value and its relationships to firm performance and competitive advantage.
-From the conceptual discussion, we propose relationships displayed in figures that increase explanatory power.
-Foremost, we contribute to IT-value theory and competitive-advantage theory (Reay & Whetten, 2011) by adding a customer-based view (CBV) to the RBV.
+Readers of this article gain a deeper understanding of the business value of IT.
+Foremost, we contribute to IT-value theory and competitive-advantage theory (Reay & Whetten, 2011) by adding a customer-based view (CBV) to the resource-based view (RBV).

-This article starts with reviewing the notions of IT value, firm performance, customer value, and organizational value.
+This article starts with reviewing the key concepts of IT value, firm performance, customer value, and organizational value.
 Then, we present the problems in the IT literature and the research objectives.
 By coding of IT-value activities from previous research, the applicability of the customer-value disciplines from Treacy and Wiersema (1993, 1995) is deductively examined, while categories for organizational value are inductively developed.
-Thereafter, the relationships between customer value, firm performance, and competitive advantage are examined.
-We conceptually expose that the CBV complements the RBV regarding both IT-value theory and competitive-advantage theory.
+Thereafter, the relationships between the key concepts are theoretically examined.
+We conceptually argue that the CBV complements the RBV regarding both IT-value theory and competitive-advantage theory.
 Finally, contributions and limitations of this study are shown and options for future research are offered.